mak448a/Qtcord/CONTRIBUTING.md

 ## Coding Guidelines
 When creating a pull request, try to keep them small.
 If you need to, you can split it into multiple pull requests.

 Please do not use AI/LLMS to submit pull requests.
+Flathub does not allow AI generated code anymore, so we need to keep the repo as clean as possible.

 Try to follow PEP-8 (the squiggly underlines in Pycharm) guidelines.
 If you can't, that's perfectly fine.